Russia says it is seeking to strengthen military ties with Myanmar | Law-Order

 Russia says it is seeking to strengthen military ties with Myanmar

+"And this visit of ours – it's a response to yours."
+WESTERN OUTRAGE

-WESTERN OUTRAGE The visit is the firmest sign yet of Russia's support for the new military rulers in Myanmar, amid outrage in the West and deep concern among its Asian neighbours, some of which have condemned the violence against civilians and urged the restoration of Aung San Suu Kyi's elected government.
+The visit is the firmest sign yet of Russia's support for the new military rulers in Myanmar, amid outrage in the West and deep concern among its Asian neighbours, some of which have condemned the violence against civilians and urged the restoration of Aung San Suu Kyi's elected government.
+Min Aung Hlaing, according to MRTV, told Fomin he was grateful for the visit "amid our political transformational situation and the COVID-19 pandemic".

+At least 320 people have been killed in the crackdown on dissent since the Feb.
+1 coup, activist groups say.
+The United States, Britain, Australia and the European Union have imposed sanctions on the ruling military council and the army's vast network of businesses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)